 - Fencing.
 TBT: On Throw Back Thursday, What To Be Thankful For

 - M. Soccer.
 Irish And Spartans To Battle For College Cup Bid

 Fighting Irish on YouTube

-- Good luck to @NDbaseball on their final game with Cincinnati on @cbssports! #GoIrish 6 hours ago
+- Good luck to @NDHockey in their game with Massachusetts!
+Tune in on @NBCSN #GoIrish 7 hours ago